What is an Exothermic Reaction?

 Ans.
-An exothermic reaction can lead to thermal runaway when the heat produced by the reaction exceeds the heat removed.
+An exothermic reaction can lead to thermal runaway when the heat produced exceeds the heat removed.
 As a result, the excess heat from the reaction is high enough to cause destructive effects.

 Ans.
 All spontaneous processes are not exothermic.
-The reason is that the Gibbs’ Free energy determines spontaneity and not the enthalpy.
+The reason is that Gibbs’ Free energy determines spontaneity and not enthalpy.

 Ans.
 Neutralization reactions are generally exothermic.
 Bonds are being made, and energy is released to the surroundings.

 Ans.
 No, not all decomposition reactions are exothermic since most decomposition requires energy to break bonds.